data61/anonlink-client/docs/rest_client.rst

 =============================

-``anonnlink-client`` includes a module for interacting with the anonlink-entity-service.
+``anonlink-client`` includes a module for interacting with the Anonlink Entity Service.

 .. automodule:: anonlinkclient.rest_client